NeagDolph/Personal-Blog-Site/content/about/index.md

 ---

-*Currently open to internship opportunities and exciting projects that push the boundaries of what's possible.*
+*Currently open to internship opportunities and exciting projects.*